Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 Milestones coming from contexts and

-You can create your own project contexts and group attributes to manage your cards in more dimensions, such as epics, components, versions, teams, etc.
+You can create your own project contexts and group fields to manage your cards in more dimensions, such as epics, components, versions, teams, etc.

 You can add a card to any group: